-So it's especially important to know when to take a COVID-19 rapid test, how to correctly interpret the results and when it’s OK to stop isolating — even if you’re still testing positive at 10 days and beyond.
+Here's what to know about when to take a COVID-19 rapid test, how to correctly interpret the results and when it’s OK to stop isolating — even if you’re still testing positive at 10 days and beyond.

 When to take an at-home rapid test for COVID-19:

-If you develop any symptoms that might signal COVID-19, you should take a home test immediately, the CDC says.
+If you develop any symptoms that might signal COVID-19, taking a test can help determine what to do next, the CDC says.

 Some of those symptoms — congestion, sore throat, cough, fever — might be easily confused with other common illnesses, such as the flu, allergies, RSV or the common cold.
-But because we are still in the midst of a pandemic, it's a good idea to take a test to help rule out COVID-19 first, even if you may just be dealing with seasonal allergies.
+But it's a good idea to take a test to help rule out COVID-19 first, even if you may just be dealing with seasonal allergies.

 And remember that even a faint line on a home COVID-19 test should be considered positive.
 If you’re not sure whether your test is truly positive, you should check with your doctor, get a PCR test or take a second rapid test the next day (and behave like you really do have COVID-19 in the meantime).

-If you test positive for COVID-19, you should follow instructions from your doctor and the CDC about isolation to avoid getting other people sick.
+From there, you should follow instructions from your doctor and the CDC about isolation to avoid getting other people sick.

-After you test positive, does it make sense to keep taking at-home COVID-19 tests?
+After you test positive, should you keep taking at-home COVID-19 tests?

 In the event that your test is negative even though you have noticeable COVID-like symptoms or you were exposed to someone with a confirmed case, the FDA now recommends taking a second test two days later.
 Depending on your symptoms and exposure, you may want to take a third rapid test another 48 hours after that, the FDA says.